ddev/ddev/docs/content/users/install/docker-installation.md

     !!!warning "Don't forget the Docker-ce post-install steps" Please don't forget that Linux installation absolutely requires post-install steps (below).

-    !!!warning "Don't use `sudo` with the docker command" Please don't use `sudo` with docker.
+    !!!warning "Don't use `sudo` with the `docker` command" Please don't use `sudo` with `docker`.
 If you're needing it, you haven't finished the installation.
 Don't use `sudo` with `ddev`, except the rare case where you need the `ddev hostname` command.

     !!!warning "Docker Desktop for Linux is not yet mature enough to use" The release of Docker Desktop for Linux in 2022 was welcomed by many, but the system does not yet seem stable enough for predictable use, and has some of the problems of Docker Desktop on other platforms.
 We recommend that you stay with the traditional docker-ce installation described here.